vedantstudies/turtle-race-game/README.md

 - Just clone the repository on your system & run `main.py`

 ## Usage
-1) Choose the color you want to plac the bet on
+1) Choose the color of the turtle you want to place the bet on.
 2) Hope it wins!

 ## Coded By: